Center-for-Computational-Psychiatry/course_fcp/README.md

 **Grading:**

 This is a P/F course.
-The course is considered passed based on attendance and participation, completion coding exercises and the final project.
+The course is considered passed based on attendance and participation, completion of coding exercises and the final project.